Collaborative

 Frederick, MD

 The Antibody Characterization Laboratory (ACL) is the laboratory responsible for the development of well-characterized monoclonal antibody reagents.
 The NCI’s Office of Cancer Clinical Proteomics Research funds ACL as a resource to the entire cancer research community.
 ACL produces monoclonal antibodies to putative cancer targets selected by an Antibody Scientific Committee, and each antibody is characterized using optimized Standard Operating Procedures (SOPs).
 Approximately once a year there is a reagent target request open to the extramural research community.
-ACL is operated by Leid… [learn more]
+ACL is operated by Lei… [learn more]

 Email: colantos@mail.nih.gov